tldr-pages/tldr/pages/linux/pamac.md

 # pamac

-> Command line utility of the GUI package management pamac.
+> A command line utility for the GUI package manager pamac.

-- Check for package updates:

-`pamac checkupdates`

 - Install a new package: